 Staff must not make contact with pupils or ex pupils, or initiate/accept friend requests on any social media platform with pupils or ex pupils.
-Staff must not communicate with pupils/students or ex pupils via social media or text.
+Staff must not communicate with pupils/students or ex pupils who are under 18 via social media or text.